mtoensing/Docker-Minecraft-PaperMC-Server/README.md

 ## Install on a Raspberry Pi 4

-1. Download Raspberry Pi Imager https://www.raspberrypi.com/software/
+1. Download **Raspberry Pi Imager** https://www.raspberrypi.com/software/ and start it.
+2. Select **Raspberry Pi OS (64-bit)** lite under "Other OS".
-2. In Raspberry Pi Imager set the ssh access and password under the settings gear icon.
+3. Click on gear icon in the Raspberry Pi Imager to set the ssh access and password.
-3. Write Raspberry Pi OS (64-bit) lite under "Other OS" to a fast sd-card.
+4. Write image to a fast sd card.
-4. Connect the Raspberry Pi 4 to an Ethernet cable
+5. Connect the Raspberry Pi 4 to an Ethernet cable
-5. Use putty for Windows or terminal on macOS and connect via ssh:
+6. Use putty for Windows or terminal on macOS and connect via ssh:
 ```sh
 ssh pi@raspberrypi
 ```
-6. Upgrade all packages
+7. Upgrade all packages
 ```sh
  sudo apt update && sudo apt upgrade
 ```
-7. Install Docker
+8. Install Docker
 ```sh
 curl -fsSL https://get.docker.com -o get-docker.sh
 chmod +x get-docker.sh